Twitter

 Curriculum at Pebble Brook School

-As we move on from COVID, lockdown world, we have worked continuously to update, adapt and restructure our curriculum.
+Now we have entered the post COVID, post LOCKDOWN world, we have worked continuously to update, adapt and restructure our curriculum.
 During these times we developed a greater understanding of our pupils as young people and wanted to develop a curriculum and related practice that fully supports the transition from an early secondary school pupil to a young adult.

 Our school vision and values has a key section, one we call ‘In reality’.